 Annually, the Privacy Team must perform a few additional CCPA compliance maintenance tasks.

 Keeping up with the latest changes to the law can be a complex and time-consuming task.
-The CCPA has already gone through multiple rounds of proposed regulatory changes and the Consumer Privacy Rights Act (CPRA) made major alterations to the original law, many of which have not yet gone into effect.
+The CCPA has already gone through multiple rounds of proposed regulatory changes and the Consumer Privacy Rights Act (CPRA) made major alterations to the original law which went into effect in 2023.
 Subscribing to data privacy newsletters or staying up to date automatically with compliance software will significantly lessen the burden and help avoid costly mistakes.

 With a well-planned CCPA compliance strategy and up-to-date tools, these periodic maintenance tasks are easy to manage.
 Your Privacy Team should be able to quickly check them off and get back to their regular duties.